Distributed Systems

 // each time a new entry is committed to the log, every Raft peer

-// should send an ApplyMsg to the service (or tester).
+// should send an ApplyMsg via applyCh to the key-value service (or tester).

 type ApplyMsg

 A service calls Make(peers,me,...) to create a Raft peer.
 The peers argument is an array of network identifiers of the Raft peers (including this one).
 A peer communicates with other peers using RPC.
 The me argument is the index of this peer in the peers array.
-Start(command) asks Raft to initiate appending command to the replicated log.
+Start(command) asks Raft to initiate the process of appending command to the replicated log.
 Start() should return immediately, without waiting for the log append to complete.
 The service expects each Raft peer to send an ApplyMsg for each newly committed log entry to the applyCh channel argument passed to Make().

-The raft.go file contains example code that sends an RPC (sendRequestVote) and that handles an incoming RPC (RequestVote).
+The raft1/raft.go file contains example code that sends an RPC (sendRequestVote) and that handles an incoming RPC (RequestVote).
 Your Raft peers should exchange RPCs using the Go labrpc package (source in labrpc directory).
 The tester can tell labrpc to delay RPCs, re-order them, and discard them to simulate various network failures.
 While you can temporarily modify labrpc, make sure your Raft implementation works with the original labrpc, since that's what we'll use to test and grade your lab.
 Your Raft instances must only interact using RPC; for example, they are not allowed to communicate using shared Go variables or files.

 Each part of the lab will take significant time and so start early so that you have enough time to complete the lab.
 The later parts of this lab build on the previous parts so make sure to write easy-to-understand, well-commented code.